GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 mikekahn@instance-1:/$ sudo pip install --upgrade google-cloud-pubsub
 ```

-At the time of writing this article I had an issue with the python library 0.27.1
+At the time of writing this article I had an issue with the python pubsub module 0.27.1
-If you are having issues try using 0.28.3 as it worked fine for me as of writing this article.
+If you are having issues, try using 0.28.3 as it worked fine for me.

 ```bash
 mikekahn@instance-1:/$ sudo pip install google-cloud-pubsub==0.28.3